The Hound says "Welcome to Toonhound!" Toonhound logo

 Internet Monthly .net magazine Web User

-which in turn generate the cash to cover the running costs.
-And Toonhound
+The site employs Amazon links to generate the cash to cover the running costs.

-has earned me a few gigs too.
-I've been a talking head on a DVD release,
+And Toonhound has earned me a fair few gigs too.
+I've been quoted on DVD

-of these will set the world alight, I'm sure.
+Someday, somehow, one of these beauties will set the world alight, I'm sure.

 Stay tooned!

-all characters © their respective creators and licensees / F2009
+all characters © their respective creators and licensees / F2013